wpilibsuite/frc-docs/source/docs/software/telemetry/persistent-alerts.rst

 Alerts are created and managed using the ``Alert`` class.
 Typically, an alert should be instantiated once and stored as a class member.
 The ``set`` method is used to activate or deactivate the alert.
 Change detection is built-in, so calling ``set`` multiple times with the same value does affect the order in which alerts are displayed.

 Alert states are often expressed most easily as a conditional, such as whether the latest signal from a CAN device is up-to-date.
-In this case, we recommend calling the ``set`` method in a periodic loop and relying on the built-in change detection to active the alert.
+In this case, we recommend calling the ``set`` method in a periodic loop and relying on the built-in change detection to activate the alert.

 .. tab-set-code::
    .. code-block:: java